Search: 222 results

 Verse ConceptsFliesbugs

-But on that day I will distinguish the land of Goshen, where my people are staying, by there not being flies there, so that you will know that I [am] Yahweh in the midst of the land.
+But on that day I will give special treatment to the land of Goshen, where My people are living; no flies will be there.
+This way you will know that I, Yahweh, am in the land.

 Verse ConceptsAbominationsFliesGod DifferentiatingI Am The Lord